Indigenous Wellbriety

 DIRECTOR

-Imo Succo is a member of the Navajo Nation tribe, born and raised on Navajo reservation.
-Imo is of the Water Flows Together Clan, born for Bitter Water Clan, maternal grandfather clan is Mountain Cove and paternal grandfather is Mexican Clan.
+Imo Succo, a member of the Navajo Nation, was born and raised on the Navajo reservation.
+She is of the Water Flows Together Clan, born for the Bitter Water Clan; her maternal grandfather is Mountain Cove, and paternal grandfather is Mexican Clan.

-Imo is Founder and Director for Indigenous Wellbriety located in Cortez, CO.
-Imo launched Indigenous Wellbriety Program in March 2022.
-As Director, Imo oversees the operations, seeks and writes grants and administrative work for Indigenous Wellbriety.
-Imo also provides one-on-one peer support and covers for Talking Circle facilitators as needed.
+Imo is the Founder and Director of Indigenous Wellbriety in Cortez, CO, launched in March 2022.
+She oversees operations, grant writing, and administration, and also provides one-on-one peer support and facilitates Talking Circles when needed.

-Combined with her Navajo cultural upbringing, education, and work experience, Imo participates in several team collaborations locally and is a board member with The Bridge Shelter in Cortez and the Rocky Mountain Health Foundation.
+Rooted in her Navajo cultural upbringing, education, and professional experience, Imo actively collaborates with local partners and serves on the boards of The Bridge Shelter and Rocky Mountain Health Foundation.

 Tess Lynston